 - In vivo optical metabolic imaging of drug response

-- Heaster TM, Heaton AR, Sondel PM, Skala MC.
+- Heaster TM, Heaton AR, Sondel PM, Skala MC*.
 Intravital Metabolic Autofluorescence Imaging Captures Macrophage Heterogeneity Across Normal and Cancerous Tissue.
 Front Bioeng Biotechnol.
 2021 Apr 20;9:644648.
-PMID: 33959597.
+PMCID: PMC8093439

 - Sharick JT, Jeffery JJ, Karim MR, Walsh CM, Esbona K, Cook RS, Skala MC*.
 Cellular metabolic heterogeneity in vivo is recapitulated in tumor organoids.
 Neoplasia.
 2019;21(6):615-26.
 PMCID: PMC6514366.

-- Development of photothermal optical coherence tomography (PT-OCT) for molecular imaging
+- Photothermal optical coherence tomography (PT-OCT) for molecular imaging.

 Optical coherence tomography is a powerful 3D imaging tool that is routinely used in clinical ophthalmology.
 However, it achieves poor molecular specificity.
 We developed a new technique, photothermal optical coherence tomography (PT-OCT), which enables molecular contrast through microscopic thermoelastic expansions in vivo.
 Photothermal optical coherence tomography provides molecular contrast in a spatial regime between microscopy (poor penetration depth) and ultrasound (poor resolution).
 Our work focuses on technology development and in vivo applications in ophthalmology and cancer, using endogenous contrast such as melanin (Fig. 5) and exogenous contrast agents such as indocyanine green.